ctyeong/Riseholme-2021/README.md

 # Benchmark Performance

+For those who are interested in the baseline performance on Riseholme-2021, we refer to the aforementioned paper [***\(Choi et al., 2021\)***](https://arxiv.org/abs/2109.10135) or [***their official GitHub repository***](https://github.com/ctyeong/CH-Rand), in which state-of-the-art frameworks for anomaly detection have been validated as well as their novel self-supervised learning approach has been proposed with the most reliable performance.

 # Citation
 ```
 @article{CWSC21,
     title={Self-supervised Representation Learning for Reliable Robotic Monitoring of Fruit Anomalies},
     author={Taeyeong Choi and Owen Would and Adrian Salazar-Gomez and Grzegorz Cielniak},
     year={2021},
     journal={arXiv},
 }
 ```